Kat-96/CMPG-323-Overview-35124776/README.md

 # CMPG-323-Project
-This is a new project I will be working on for this semester
+This is a CMPG 323 project I will be working on for this semester

 ## Repositories for each project